What is Edge Computing?

 There are a large number of computing models available.
 Some of them are:

-- Parallel computing: It involves simultaneous use of multiple computers.
+- Parallel computing: It involves the simultaneous use of multiple computers.
 The problem is subdivided and then broken into instructions.
 Different processors simultaneously implement these instructions.

 - Cluster computing: Two or more computers work in tandem to perform tasks as a single machine.